moehriegitt/hob3l/README.md

 Unfortunately, there is no `install-doc` yet.
 FIXME.

-The package and the binary are currently called `hob3l` -- the name is work in progress.
-The github repository is called `eins` and, thus, not really more imaginative.
-The package name can be changed during installation using the `package_name` variable, but this only changes the executable name and the library name, but not the include subdirectory, because this would not work as the name is explicitly used in the header files.
+The package name `hob3l` can be changed during installation using the `package_name` variable, but this only changes the executable name and the library name, but not the include subdirectory, because this would not work as the name is explicitly used in the header files.

 ## Using This Tool, Command Line Options